olafwrieden/azure-data-archiving-practices/README.md

 - What data storage engine is used?
 What is the source system / schema?
 For example: NoSQL vs Relational data stores like SQL Server or Oracle.
 - Is the data store encrypted?
 - Does the data store use row level security (RLS)?
+- Would it make sense to archive tabular data as *.parquet*?

 **⚡ Tip** When row level security is deployed, and the requirement exists to maintain it in the archive, data would be moved to a similar engine running at a lower performance tier and cost base which supports RLS.